 A Suicide Squad sequel/reboot The Suicide Squad (written and directed by Guardians of the Galaxy’s James Gunn) followed in August 2021, then succeeded by HBO Max spin-off TV show Peacemaker, focused on a new antihero played by John Cena.
 Both have proved far more appealing than the original film, leaving a bright future for that particular arm of the DCEU.

-Then, Batman is getting set to begin all over again in Robert Pattinson-starring reboot The Batman which it cinemas on March 4, 2022.
+Then, Batman returned, with Robert Pattinson-starring reboot The Batman which opened in cinemas in March 4, 2022.
 Directed by Dawn of/War for the Planet of the Apes director Matt Reeves, we adored it – read our full The Batman review to find out why.
-And a timeline-hopping Flash movie (based on the Flashpoint arc from the comics) is also on the way, while Dwayne Johnson is headlining Black Adam – the star recently teased the first page of the script on Instagram (opens in new tab).
+And a timeline-hopping Flash movie (based on the Flashpoint arc from the comics) was released last year, with Dwayne Johnson headlining as Black Adam.

-Unsurprisingly, there are Aquaman and Shazam! sequels in the works – the latter subtitled Fury of the Gods – along with a third installment of the Wonder Woman saga.
-Promising Young Woman director Emerald Fennell has also been signed up to script a movie based on DC character Zatanna (reported by Variety (opens in new tab)).
+There are Aquaman and Shazam! sequels in the works for later this year – the latter subtitled Fury of the Gods.
+Promising Young Woman director Emerald Fennell has also been signed up to script a movie based on DC character Zatanna (reported by Variety).
+We are also gearing up for a new movie this summer, Blue Beetle, which features superhero Jaime Reyes/Blue Beetle.

 And in case you’re wondering, we haven't forgotten about Joker.
 We've left it out because it exists in its own continuity, totally separate from the DCEU – you wont even see a Joker vs The Batman crossover happen, either.